There are many very fine museums in Zagreb – so much so, that we’ve decided to give them their own page. Read on below for some of our top picks.

 Website: www.imageofwar.hr

 Newly opened in the summer of 2018, this museum is dedicated to war photography, showing the horrors of armed conflict through the eyes of professional photographers.
-The museum also tells the stories of the ordinary and innocent people caught up in wars.
+The museum also tells the stories of ordinary and innocent people caught up in wars.
 Find out more on the museum: New in Zagreb – The Image of War Museum.

 Zagreb 80s Museum